 One of the best ways to improve profitability for energy businesses is to revamp your software strategy to include a fully customizable and integration compatible solution that can serve as a central dashboard of your business performance.
 OEMs, service providers, independent power producers, and oil and gas exploration companies, can stand to benefit greatly from modern cloud software systems that seamlessly handle sales, marketing, customer service, operations and accounting activities.

 One of the biggest problems with Excel is that you can’t automate processes or share data.
 With many “cloud” solutions such as Sales Cloud and Pardot, you can generate reports for sales and marketing in seconds, not days.
-These solutions also features an open API for integration with ERP so users only need to log into one system to see the same data.
+These solutions also feature an open API for integration with ERP so users only need to log into one system to see the same data.
 A good cloud system also helps users log and share customer preferences so the account can be serviced seamlessly across the organization.

 Consider this scenario: cross-selling and upselling to existing customers can translate to big revenue.
 But when your accounting team is the only department with access to current account information in a system that’s not connected to the sales CRM, that becomes very difficult.
 Or, when your sales reps are managing contacts with Excel spreadsheets, aggregating meaningful reports in order to identify the best opportunities becomes virtually impossible.
 All of that is much more seamless with a modern integrated system.

 Cloud Software for the Energy Industry